AlexCC93/readthedocs_test/docs/source/Configuring environment.rst

 Sourcing the ``local_setup`` of the overlay will only add the packages available in the overlay workspace to the current ROS 2 environment.

-On the other hand, ``setup`` sources the overlay as well as the underlay it was created in, allowing to utilize both workspaces.
-But, the overlay takes precedence over the contents of the underlay.
+On the other hand, ``setup`` will source the overlay as well as the underlay it was created in, allowing to utilize both workspaces but, the overlay takes precedence over the contents of the underlay.

 Now, the ``turtlesim`` package from the overlay workspace can be executed: